-Compared to the rest of the San Diego market, the North Park submarket has greater rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the San Diego market, the North Park submarket has higher rates, and you'll need to pay a premium to be in this hot region.

-In the last 90 days, 12 listings have come on the market, which means leases are probably leasing quickly.
+In the last 90 days, 12 listings have been made available, which means office spaces are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 42% of the office spaces in the North Park are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+About 8% of the available leases in the North Park are subleases, so you will probably have to consider a longer term lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 980 sqft.
-Most properties in this region are around 2 stories.
-Most buildings in this market were built in 1990 and are Class B.
+Most buildings in this region are close to 2 stories.
+Most buildings in this area were built in 2005 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Construction is the dominant industry in this area.
-Commute by taxi is the most popular way to get to work amongst North Park occupants.
-Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.
+Construction is the dominant industry in this region.
+Commute by taxi is the most popular way to get to work amongst North Park folk.
+Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.